Anoop-Kondepudi/Education-Webscraper/README.md

 # Education-Webscraper

 # Coursehero + Brainly (How It Works)
-Here's a summary of what the code does, broken down into sections as you requested:

 ### Libraries / Dependencies:
 - *os*: Interacts with the operating system.